Today's Articles

 Henry T. Sampson Jr.

-*The birth of Henry Sampson Jr. in 1934 is marked on this date.
+*This date marks the birth of Henry Sampson Jr. in 1934.
 He was a Black engineer, inventor (closely associated with the cell phone), author, and film historian.

 From 1964 to 1967, he received the United States Atomic Energy Commission Award for excellent service at the U.S. Naval Weapons Center.
 In 1982, he was awarded the Black Image Award from the Aerospace Corporation.
-He was awarded the Blacks in Engineering, Applied Science Award, and Prize for Education by the Los Angeles Council of Black Professional Engineers in 1983.
+In 1983, the Los Angeles Council of Black Professional Engineers awarded him the Blacks in Engineering, Applied Science Award, and Prize for Education.
 Sampson was associated with the Board of Directors of the Los Angeles Southwest College Foundation and was a technical consultant to the Historical Black Colleges and Universities Program.

 In addition to his career as an inventor, Sampson was a noted film historian.
 He wrote the book Blacks in Black and White: A Source Book on Black Films, which examines often overlooked African American filmmakers from the first half of the 20th century.
 In addition, he authored The Ghost Walks: A Chronological History of Blacks in Show Business, 1865-1910.
 Sampson produced documentary films on black filmmakers.
 In 2005, he published Singin' on the Ether –Waves: A Chronological History of African Americans in Radio and Television Programming, 1925-1955 (two vols, 1270 pages), Lanham, Maryland, and Oxford, UK: Scarecrow Press, 2005.

-In 2011 Sampson donated his considerable collection of historical film memorabilia to Jackson State University.
+In 2011, Sampson donated his considerable collection of historical film memorabilia to Jackson State University.
 The collection is housed in the H.T.
-Sampson Library, named for his father, H. T. Sampson Sr., former executive dean of Jackson State University Henry T. Sampson Jr. died on June 4, 2015 in Stockton, CA.
+Sampson Library, named for his father, H. T. Sampson Sr., former executive dean of Jackson State University Henry T. Sampson Jr. died in Stockton, CA, on June 4, 2015.

 To Become a Hardware Engineer